Beats Powerbeats: Full Analysis With All Info - World Top Trend

 That is not to say the headphones aren’t without their flaws.
 The absence of certain features (e.g., on-ear detection, charging instance ) gives the Powerbeats Guru an advantage, and the entire wire-behind-the-neck layout has its drawbacks.

-Should you want Apple-friendly workout headphones, which function as well for much less, but as the Powerbeats Guru, read our Beats Powerbeats 4 review to determine why these should be your perfect option.
+Should you want Apple-friendly workout headphones, which function as well for much less, but as the Powerbeats Pro, read our Beats Powerbeats 4 review to determine why these should be your perfect option.

 Beats Powerbeats 4: Availability and Price